Choose Your Hike

 Yes, we are more than happy to organise an additional night for you at any location along your tour.

-For example, if required, we can book you extra nights in Dublin, at the picturesque seaside village of Dún Laoghaire which is only a short 25 minute train journey from Dublin City Centre, or also in the popular cities of Galway and Belfast.
+For those undertaking a hiking tour in Ireland, if required, we can also book you extra nights in Dublin, at the picturesque seaside village of Dún Laoghaire which is only a short 25 minute train journey from Dublin City Centre, or also in the popular cities of Galway and Belfast.

-Suggestions on interesting places to take a rest day are available on the tour pages of each hiking region.
+Suggestions on interesting places to take a rest day are available on the tour pages of each hiking trail.
 See the ‘Extra Days/Activities’ section of each tour for more information.

 About Money, Flights and Insurance